rdeforest/resume/README.md

 - Edit config.yaml and the contents of data/ to suit your purpose.
 - Run bin/regen

-If you want to serve the result up under http://localhost
+If you want to serve the result up at http://localhost:3000

 - bin/www